javiervqz/rottenMovies/README.md

 # rottenMovies
-Get all streaming movies rotten tom
+Get all streaming movies in rotten tomatoes and get, rating, audiance and critic scores and compare